GrailFinder/gf-lt/README.md

 - bot responding (or haninging) blocks everything; +
 - programm requires history folder, but it is .gitignore; +
 - at first run chat table does not exist; run migrations sql on startup; +
+- Tab is needed to copy paste text into textarea box, use shift+tab to switch focus; (changed tp pgup) +
+- delete last msg: can have unexpected behavior (deletes what appears to be two messages);
+- EOF from llama, possibly broken json in request;
+- chat upsert does not work;